 Some evidence suggests that discussing ADR options assists in negotiations.
 For example, the author recently served as a consultant in exploring the use of ADR in a major obstetrical malpractice case.
-The parties had not discussed settlement for over a year, and were approximately \$ 500,000 apart on settlement.
+The parties had not discussed settlement for over a year, and - in exploring the use of ADR in a major obstetrical malpractice case.
+The parties had not discussed settlement for over a year, and were approximately \$500,000 apart on settlement.
 After preliminary discussions, the parties agreed in concept to use a binding SJT, which was the only ADR option that the plaintiff's attorney would consider.
 Following several meetings to determine the precise format, the parties reached a tentative agreement to use a two-day SJT focused solely on the obstetrician's alleged negligence (and excluding any evidence on the disputed issues of causation and damages), together with a binding high/low agreement.
 As an order was being prepared for the court's approval, the parties reached a settlement.
 Both parties attributed the ADR discussions with having served a key role in facilitating the settlement.
 The insurer in this dispute (who has been party to several binding SJTs) has reported that its consideration of ADR has helped settle several cases.
 See MEDICAL MUTUAL INSURANCE COMPANY OF NORTH CAROLINA, 1990 ANNUAL REPORT 6 (1990) ("We have found that simply proposing alternative dispute resolution often gets the discussion going again, which leads to settlements in cases that might otherwise go to court.").